-The Boards have expressed that the entity need not quantitatively evaluate whether using the portfolio approach will produce an outcome that is materially different from that of applying the guidance on an individual contract basis.
+The FASB has expressed that the entity need not quantitatively evaluate whether using the portfolio approach will produce an outcome that is materially different from that of applying the guidance on an individual contract basis.
 The entity should, however, demonstrate in a reasonable manner why it expects the two approaches will not differ materially.
 The entity can perform data analytics using information related to the portfolio, sensitivity analysis to determine a range of potential differences between the two approaches, or a qualitative assessment of disaggregating and aggregating the portfolio.
 The entity typically should use some form of objective and identifiable information to show that the financial statements will not differ materially using the portfolio approach.

 Company A enters into 100 contracts with customers.
 Each contract includes the sale of 1 blender for $100 (100 total products × $100 = $10,000 total consideration).
 Cash is received when control of the blender transfers.
 The entity’s customary business practice is to allow a customer to return any unused blenders within 30 days and receive a full refund.
 The entity’s cost of each blender is $60.

 Using the expected value method, the entity estimates that 97 blenders will not be returned.
 The entity has significant experience in estimating returns for these blenders for this customer class.
-In addition, the uncertainty will be resolved within 30 days (due to the 30 day return policy).
+In addition, the uncertainty will be resolved within 30 days (due to the 30-day return policy).
 Thus, the entity concludes that it is probable that a significant reversal in the cumulative amount of revenue recognized (that is, $9,700) will not occur over the return period.
-See chart below for a summarization of details.
+See the chart below for a summarization of the details.

 Because the contract deliverables are the same and because the terms and conditions of the contracts are the same, the entity can reasonably expect that the effects on the financial statements would not differ materially from applying the guidance to the individual contracts.
 The contract allows a customer to return the products, so the consideration received from the customer is variable.
 Therefore, the entity recognizes and records the following journal entries for the portfolio of contracts: